 Roman Catholicism dominated Latin America, becoming the main religion for Hispanic and Latino populations.
 So for Latinx folks who’ve had a “fall from grace,” entering the world of addiction, the idea of being in touch with faith again is a touchy subject.
 With the cultural sanctity that is associated with Roman Catholicism, some Latinx people may feel deeply ashamed for their past actions or feel betrayed by God, having felt helpless and jaded for so long.

-While faith continues to be an individual, spiritual journey for most, therapy sessions in Latino addiction treatment that want to address religious conflicts among clients should ask how spirituality has played out in their lives, whether they should continue religious practices they were raised with or explore new sects of religions, and whether religion needs to be a part of their recovery at all.
+While faith continues to be an individual, spiritual journey for most, therapy sessions in Latino addiction treatment that want to address religious conflicts among clients should ask how spirituality has played out in their lives, and whether they should continue religious practices they were raised with or explore new sects of religions.

 Need help?
 Come to the Palm Beach Institute